dreamcatcher-tech/network/Inbox/2024-12-10 1155 dreamcatcher catch phrase.md

 We are using AI to attribute revenue to contributions in projects, enabling equity free economics.

 Go forth and be useful - stop arguing over the cap table and your package benefits.

+An economic engine.
+Only seems to work with AI.